PROFESSIONAL DEVELOPMENT FOR SCHOOLS

 JC Pohl’s Background & Biography

-JC Pohl is a producer and speaker who has impacted over 10 million people in 7,000+ schools.
+JC Pohl is a producer and speaker who has impacted more than 11 million people in 7,000+ schools.
 He has produced ground breaking programs such as TEEN TRUTH and RISING UP, and award-winning content for companies such as Warner Brothers, ESPN, and Disney.
 He has also provided innovative educational content for The American Film Institute and Human Relations Media.

 His school culture work with TEEN TRUTH has sent him around the world, inspiring students, educators, and parents to build school culture and empower student voice.
 During his career, Pohl has been featured on news programs, podcasts, and has received front-page coverage on USA Today and Yahoo!
 Sports.
 He has personally reached students in over 1,200 schools and keynoted conferences for CADA, TASC, BOOST, NASC, LEAD, NCSA, ACE, DECA, Texas School Safety Center, SC AMLE, and the PTA.
 Additionally, he has consulted for brands such as Six Flags, Universal Studios, Lifetouch, Union Pacific, Special Olympics, The Miami Dolphins, The Baltimore Ravens, and SHRM Chapters in Maine, New England, and Texas.